RustCrypto/universal-hashes/ghash/README.md

 It is not suitable for use on processors with a variable-time multiplication operation (e.g. short circuit on multiply-by-zero / multiply-by-one, such as certain 32-bit PowerPC CPUs and some non-ARM microcontrollers).

+## Implementation Notes

+The implementation of GHASH found in this crate internally uses the [`polyval`][7] crate, which provides a similar universal hash function used by AES-GCM-SIV (RFC 8452).

+By implementing GHASH in terms of POLYVAL, the two universal hash functions can share a common core, meaning any optimization work (e.g. CPU-specific SIMD implementations) which happens upstream in the `polyval` crate benefits GHASH as well.

+From [RFC 8452 Appendix A][8]:

+> GHASH and POLYVAL both operate in GF(2^128), although with different
+> irreducible polynomials: POLYVAL works modulo x^128 + x^127 + x^126 +
+> x^121 + 1 and GHASH works modulo x^128 + x^7 + x^2 + x + 1.
+Note
+> that these irreducible polynomials are the "reverse" of each other.

 ## License